Thomas Campbell (poet): Career

 In 1799, six months after the publication of the Lyrical Ballads of Wordsworth and Coleridge, "The Pleasures of Hope" was published.
-It is a rhetorical and didactic poem in the taste of his time, and owed much to the fact that it dealt with topics near to men's hearts, with the French Revolution, the partition of Poland and with negro slavery.
-Its success was instantaneous, but Campbell was deficient in energy and perseverance and did not follow it up.
-He went abroad in June 1800 without any very definite aim, visited Gottlieb Friedrich Klopstock at Hamburg, and made his way to Regensburg, which was taken by the French three days after his arrival.
-He found refuge in a Scottish monastery.
+It is a rhetorical and didactic poem in the taste of his time, and owed much to the fact that it dealt with topics near to men's hearts, with the French Revolution, the partition of Poland, and with slavery.
+Its success was instantaneous, but Campbell did not have the motivation to compose a sequel.
+He instead went abroad in June 1800, and visited Gottlieb Friedrich Klopstock at Hamburg, and Regensburg, which was captured by the French three days after his arrival.
+He returned to Britain to find refuge in a Scottish monastery.
 Some of his best lyrics, "Hohenlinden", "Ye Mariners of England" and "The Soldier's Dream" (which was later set by Beethoven), belong to his German tour.
 He spent the winter in Altona, where he met an Irish exile, Anthony McCann, whose history suggested The Exile of Erin.

 He had at that time the intention of writing an epic on Edinburgh to be entitled "The Queen of the North".
 On the outbreak of war between Denmark and England he hurried home, the "Battle of the Baltic" being drafted soon after.
 At Edinburgh he was introduced to the first Lord Minto, who took him in the next year to London as occasional secretary.
 In June 1803 appeared a new edition of the "Pleasures of Hope", to which some lyrics were added.